-Iris was the personification of the rainbow, which the Ancient Greeks believed to be the goddess’s dress.
-Like the rainbow is a bridge to the sky, Iris was also the mediator between the gods and the humans, revealing the will of the gods to the people.
+Iris was the personification of the rainbow, which the Ancient Greeks believed to be the dress of the goddess.
+Just as the rainbow is a bridge to heaven, Iris was also the mediator between the gods and men, revealing to men the will of the gods.

-Iris always wore splendid dresses with bewitching colors.
-She had gold wings attached to her shoulders and winged sandals on her feet.
-If her wings were missing in the artistic representations, she was pictured holding a caduceus, which was also a symbol of hers.
+Iris always wore splendid dresses of beguiling colors.
+She had golden wings on her shoulders and winged sandals on her feet.
+When her wings were missing from artistic representations, she was depicted holding a caduceus, which was also a symbol of Iris.

-The word iris means "eye of heaven".
-It was the name given to the goddess Iris, a flower as well as the apple of our eye.
+The word iris means "eye of heaven" and is not only the name of the goddess, but nowadays also designates a flower and the apple of our eye.